thepassle/webcomponents-from-zero-to-hero/README.md

 ### connectedCallback()

 The `connectedCallback` is called when the element is inserted to the DOM.
-It's a good place to set event listeners, and querying any children nodes you might need, as well as internal state.
+It's a good place to set event listeners, and querying any children nodes you might need.

 ### disconnectedCallback()